ldurback/Metaverse/README.md

 The p2p network ensures that some data can always be communicated between users of a website without the interference of the server.
 As a simple example, this would be used for users to chat and to announce their locations in the realm so that the server cannot completely censor them.

 ##How to Prevent Heinous Avatars in Kid Friendly Spaces
 Each website can, if it wishes, have complete control over all assets displayed in the VR client.
-While many websites would benefit from allowing user-defined assets, this is completely option.
+While many websites would benefit from allowing user-defined assets, this is completely optional.

 ##MVP
 The MVP will not need any graphics.
 At the least, it would allow the creation of a whisper channel and p2p network for any website.
 Thus, the MVP will enable meeting other people through browsing the web.